hacf-fr/freebox-api/README.rst

 -------

-Distributed under the terms of the `GNU GPL v3`_ license, *aiofreepybox* is free and open source software.
+Distributed under the terms of the `GNU GPL v3`_ license, *freebox-api* is free and open source software.

 Issues